 When the time to research how to move to a new state arrives, many of us tend to gloss over the vital questions and issues.
 That’s normal since people more often prefer to think about the good instead of the bad.
 However, before you go ahead and plan a move to another city, or take the creative freedom to compile a new apartment checklist, take a moment to consider the reasons and conditions for relocation.

-With so many things to do before moving out of state, it’s understandable why someone would feel overwhelmed, decide to skip planning, and just do it.
+With so many things to do before getting cross-country moving services and moving out of state, it’s understandable why someone would feel overwhelmed, decide to skip planning, and just do it.
 However, we often get stuck in a loop of dissatisfaction when we do stuff recklessly, which is why interstate relocation is one of the worst things an unhappy person could do (paired with bleaching their hair and impulse-buying a sports car.)

 We may have a hack that could be relevant to the situation – try the analysis method of answering six fundamental questions, also known as the five W’s and one H. Those questions are: